isaacto/smemo/README.md

 This module uses a more explicit approach.
 A "session" object is used, providing the cache required by the memoization process.
-The availability of this object allows various operations, tricky in the approach of other libraries, to be trivial here.
+The availability of this object makes a few operations, tricky in other libraries, to become trivial.
 They include:

   * Invalidation of all caches of a session.
-  * One single function use different caches.
+  * One single function uses different caches for different calls.
   * Fine-grain control of whether values of a function should skip caching.
-  * Injection of value to a particular function for a session.
+  * Injection of values to a particular function for a session.

 In fact, the implementation of the module is so simple that the core of it can be done in just a couple of hours.